brugal/wolfcamql/README-ioquake3.txt

                                       red-cyan glasses:    1
                                       red-blue:            2
                                       red-green:           3
+				      green-magenta:	   4
-                                      To swap the colors for left and right eye just add 3 to the value for the wanted color combination.
+                                      To swap the colors for left and right eye just add 4 to the value for the wanted color combination.
 For red-blue and
                                       red-green you probably want to enable
                                       r_greyscale